Glass for City Council 2020

 • Reasonable requests for public records should, as per state law, be honored immediately without unnecessary red tape or expense.

 • Laramie has outgrown its current form of city government.
-It should move (as Cheyenne has) to one with a full time elected Mayor, directly accountable to the public, as its CEO.
+Currently, Laramie's Mayor is not elected by the public but rather selected by the Council from among its members.
+As a result, not a single person who works full time in City Hall is directly accountable to citizens!
+This must change.
+Laramie should move (as Cheyenne has) to a form of government with a full time Mayor, elected directly by the public, as its CEO.
 Council should have an independent legislative staff, similar to the state's Legislative Service Office (LSO), to do research for it and provide drafts and unbiased evaluations of proposed ordinances.

 • City Council is a nonpartisan body and should remain so.
 Partisan polarization sets neighbor against neighbor precisely when all community members must work together to make our city a better place.
 Members of Council have a duty to advocate what is best for our city and its residents, rather than imposing agendas dictated from afar by organizations which do not and cannot consider our unique needs and concerns.
+Members of all of Wyoming's major and minor political parties, as well as independents, have supported Brett's candidacy.
 If elected, Brett will be 100% dedicated to serving our city's best interests, not outside interests.

-Help Elect Brett to Council: In 2022, residents of Ward 2 will have the opportunity to fill one seat on the Laramie City Council.
-(Laramie's ward boundaries have just been redrawn, so consult this Map of Ward 2 to find out if you're a resident.)
-Unfortunately, in 2020 the majority of voters in both the primary and general elections "undervoted;" that is, they selected no candidate for Council.
-This apathy has led to Council making poor decisions which have impacted our entire City.
+In 2024, residents of Ward 2 will have the opportunity to fill not just one but two seats on the Laramie City Council.
+(Laramie's ward boundaries were redrawn in 2022, so consult this Map of Ward 2 to find out if you're a resident.)
+Unfortunately, in 2022 a large number of voters in both the primary and general elections "undervoted;" that is, they selected no candidate for Council.
+This resulted in several races being won by less than the number of undervotes!
 Even if you are a student who is in Laramie only temporarily to attend the University, these decisions will impact you directly as you seek housing; walk, bike, or drive to class; shop; work; or pursue recreational opportunities in Laramie.
 So, it's vital to make a choice!
-If you're a resident of Ward 2 we encourage you to choose Brett to fill this newly open seat in 2022.
+If you're a resident of Ward 2 we encourage you to choose Brett to fill one of the two Ward 2 seats that voters will fill in 2024.

 You don't need to be a resident of Ward 2, though, to support Brett's candidacy.
 Money shouldn't matter in elections, especially local ones, and it once was a simple, inexpensive matter to volunteer to serve on City Council.
-But nowadays citizens are bombarded with attempts to grab their attention... by social media sites, publications, advertising, and more.
-What's more, PACs and other organizations are starting to pour thousands of dollars even into individual City Council races, making it expensive to keep up.
-So, Brett's campaign will very much need monetary contributions to reach voters.
+But nowadays citizens are bombarded with attempts to grab their attention... by social media sites, publications, Web ads, and more.
+To reach them costs money.
+PACs and other organizations are starting to pour large sums into individual City Council races, driving the cost of campaigning to thousands of dollars - far more than a City Council member is paid in an entire year.
+Brett is running against very well funded opponents who are receiving support not only from shadowy PACs and out-of-state donors but from political parties (which should not be involved in nonpartisan races).
+So, Brett's campaign will very much need monetary contributions to reach voters and inform them about the issues.
 To contribute, scan this QR code or click on the link below it:

 PayPal Donation QR Code